adamsilver/fdpb/principles-to-address.md

 - Inline errors: show in-context of the erroneous control.

 - Forgive mistakes: trim, spaces, uppercase etc. date of birth, postcode fields.
+Jared spool, 42 mins, Design Is Metrically Opposed: "it takes one line of code to trim brackets and dashes from a telephone number, but it takes 10 lines to tell the user they typed something wrong".

 - Success messages: Once shown, don't hide automatically.
 Let theuser dismiss if at all.
 Probably want to take them somewhere rather than show a success above the form.
 Back to account landing, on to the next step. back to home page as last resort etc.